zackJKnight/Lineup.Coach/README.md

 - [x] Rounds: looping the player list in random order the first round.

      -- A note from the future; when we know placements will be unbalanced, we don't need to randomize

-- [x] Implement the player placement score: At some point the order may be that players that did not get their preference go to the top of the round.

-If inside the round we find that no more preferred positions are available... what do we do?

-- [x] Try to put the player in the next postion down the ranking

-- [x] Do we need to know how many times each player can start in its favorite position?

-- [x] We should look at the number of times each player can start in a game.

 - [ ] Count the number of favorited positions vs available in the game.